Graph Reconstruction via MIS Queries: Introduction

-\textbf{Lower Bounds.} We first discuss our $\Omega(\log n)$ queries lower bound for $n$-vertex cycles.
+Next, we discuss our $\Omega(\log n)$ queries lower bound for adaptive randomized algorithms on $n$-vertex cycles.
 Observe that, in an $n$-vertex cycle $G=(V, E)$, every pair of vertices $u,v \in V$ is such that $\Gamma(u) \neq \Gamma(v)$.
 Hence, for a query algorithm to be able to distinguish any two vertices of the input graph, the algorithm is required to obtain oracle answer maximal independent sets such that $u$ and $v$ do not behave the same in all returned independent sets.
 We show that $\Omega(\log n)$ queries are needed to distinguish between all the vertices.
 Our argument is based on the observation that, given a set of vertices $U \subseteq V$ that are so far indistinguishable and a query set $V_i \subseteq V$, the returned maximal independent set $I_i$ only allows us to differentiate between the vertices of $U$ that are not queried, queried and contained in $I_i$, and queried and not contained in $I_i$.
 Every query thus allows us to partition any set of vertices that is still indistinguishable into only three subsets, which implies that $\Omega(\log_3 n) = \Omega(\log n)$ queries are needed to distinguish between all the vertices.

-Last, we discuss our $\Omega(\Delta^2)$ queries lower bound for graphs of maximum degree $\Delta$.
-We work with the family of graphs $\mathcal{G}$ obtained from the family of all balanced bipartite graphs $G= (A, B, E)$ with $|A| = |B| = \Theta(\Delta)$ vertices where the two bipartitions $A$ and $B$ are turned into two separate cliques.
+Last, we discuss our $\Omega(\Delta^2)$ queries lower bound for arbitrary randomized adaptive algorithms.
+We work with the family of graphs $\mathcal{G}$ obtained from the family of all balanced bipartite graphs $G= (A, B, E)$ with $|A| = |B| = \Theta(\Delta)$, where the two bipartitions $A$ and $B$ are turned into two separate cliques.
 Observe that each such graph has a maximum independent set size of $2$.
 We now claim that, for every non-edge $ab \in (V \times V) \setminus E(G)$ in the input graph $G$, there must exist an independent set $I_i$ returned by the oracle such that $I_i = \{a, b\}$.
 This needs to be the case since otherwise the algorithm cannot distinguish between $G$ and the graph $G' = G \cup \{ab\}$, i.e., $G$ with the edge $ab$ added, since all query responses are then consistent with both $G$ and $G'$.
 However, since at most one non-edge can be learnt per query, and $\mathcal{G}$ contains many graphs with $\Omega(\Delta^2)$ non-edges, the result follows.
+Our actual lower bound is proved for randomized algorithms via an application of Yao's Lemma, which makes the argument slightly more complicated.